Das Logo der NASA

 “Future experiments should shift the focus from potted plants’ (in)abilities to passively clean indoor air, and instead investigate VOC uptake mechanisms, alternative biofiltration technologies, biophilic productivity and well-being benefits, or negative impacts of other plant-sourced emissions, which must be assessed by rigorous field work accounting for important indoor processes.”

-AIRY: Taking NASA's idea further
+AIRY: Taking the NASA idea further

-Our patented plant pot with integrated biofilter actively directs the room air through the root system – where the actual cleaning takes place.
+Our patented plant pot with integrated biofilter actively directs room air through the root system – where the actual cleaning performance takes place.
 The result: a sustainable air purification cycle that works without electricity, filter changes, or chemicals – and grows with the plant.

 No wonder that NASA contacted AIRY in 2018.
 You can find the whole story here: AIRY in NASA's yearbook.